 One local favorite is Tjörnin Pond, a large pond in the city’s heart.
 You can often find locals walking or skating across the frozen water and sometimes even enjoying a game of football during the holiday season.

 Since the pond isn’t an official ice skating location, you’ll need to bring your own ice skating gear.
 If you don’t have skates, you can also enjoy strolling across the frozen pond in street shoes and snapping photos of the city as you go.

 For a more official ice skating option in Reykjavík, you can swing by Ingólfstorg Square.
 The Nova ice skating rink is situated in the middle of the plaza’s Christmas market.
 Even though the rink is a new addition to the city, it’s quickly become a hotspot for locals.

 At this spot, you can enjoy gliding across the ice while listening to Christmas music and admiring the lights of the surrounding artisan’s stalls.
 The cost of a skate rental and a helmet will cost you 1.190 ISK.

 One of the many Icelandic Christmas traditions is the Jólabókaflóðið, a time when a large number of new books are published around the holidays.
 Locals then purchase the new books to give as gifts to family and friends for the holidays.

-This holiday tradition dates all the way back to World War II when there were stringent restrictions on imported gifts.
-Paper wasn’t as strictly monitored, however, causing books to become a common Christmas gift.
-The tradition carried on into the modern era, and today almost every Icelander receives a book at Christmas.
+This holiday tradition dates all the way back to World War II, when there were stringent restrictions on imported gifts.
+The paper wasn’t as strictly monitored, causing books to become a common Christmas gift.
+The tradition continued into the modern era, and almost every Icelander receives a book at Christmas.